Investments growth icon

 There’s no limit on the number of ISAs you can have.

 Previously, you could only open and fund one of each of the four main types of ISA per tax-year (i.e. one cash ISA, stocks and shares ISA, Lifetime ISA and Innovative Finance ISA IFISA).
+However, this changed when new rules came into effect from April 2024 allowing multiple subscriptions to the same type of ISA.

-For instance, this means you could open and pay into both an easy access and fixed rate cash ISA within a tax-year, so long as you don’t breach your overall £20,000 allowance.
+In theory, this means you could open and pay into both an easy access and fixed rate cash ISA within a tax-year, so long as you don’t breach your overall £20,000 allowance.
 Alternatively, you could use multiple stocks and shares ISAs to invest in different assets.

 Related guide: How many ISAs can I have?